VATINS2400 - What is insurance for the purposes of the exemption?: decision of the ECJ in Forsakringsaktiebolaget Skandia (Skandia)

 This decision confirms that not everything an insurer does qualifies for exemption as insurance.
 It draws a distinction between insurance business (everything an insurer is regulated to do) and insurance transactions (the provision of insurance itself).

-The appellant in Skandia did not argue that their supplies were exempt as ‘related services’ so this issue was not considered by the ECJ.
+The appellant in Skandia did not argue that their supplies were exempt as ‘related services’ so this issue was not considered by the CJEU.
 It seemed to be accepted that in Sweden, unlike the UK, Skandia as an insurer could not also be an insurance agent.

 In the UK, however, this case is less likely to have arisen because we would have accepted that Skandia could be an agent in the supply of the services to Livbolaget and that some of the services would qualify for exemption under Item 4 in a similar way to ‘run off’ services supplied by one insurer to another (see VATINS3400 for more information on ‘run off’ services).